Hexagon/blog/src/posts/2023-09-04_dual-mode-cross-runtime-packages.md

 ### The node-first approach

+Alternatively, you can opt for a Node-first approach to create your Cross-Runtime package.

-The other way to create a Cross-Runtime package, is to start out from the Node-side.
-The first step in creating our Node-first, Dual-Mode, Cross-runtime package, is to make sure your setup supports both ESM and CommonJS.
+The first step is to make sure your project supports both ESM and CommonJS.
 This could either be achieved manually, or be handled with a build tool.
 The code base should optimally be non transpiled javascript or typescript, ready to be processed by Rollup or a similar tool.

 Let's examine the `@hexagon/base64` library as an example.
 This library utilizes